zhshw/base-drafts/draft-ietf-quic-http.md

 while still finishing processing of previously received requests.
 This enables administrative actions, like server maintenance.
 GOAWAY by itself does not close a connection.

-The GOAWAY frame does not define any flags.

 ~~~~~~~~~~  drawing
  0                   1                   2                   3